Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

-Krayt X-9 was shaking, but let go of his gun.
-When he straightened his back, he opened his mouth to speak.
-The nearest cop lunged forward and tackled Krayt to the ground.
-The human landed with a thud on top of the alien’s shoulders, who struggled and kicked at the air in desperation.
+Krayt X-9 was startled.
+When he straightened his back and opened his mouth to speak, the nearest cop lunged forward and tackled Krayt to the ground, landing with a thud on top of the short alien’s shoulders.

 After one of the other cops kicked the ray gun away, they approached the tall, furry alien cautiously.
 Yash merely stared at them as his arms hung by his sides.

-“Put your hands behind your back,” one of the cops said.
+“Put your hands behind your back,” one of the cops barked.
 “Don’t try anything stupid.”

 Yash sighed, turned around and obeyed.
 The cops handcuffed him.

-One of the cops handling him, a guy in his forties who had a ketchup stain near his moustache, furrowed his brow as he stared at Yash’s alien face.
+One of the cops handling him, a guy in his forties who had a ketchup stain near his moustache, furrowed his brow as he stared at Yash’ alien face.

 “You are one odd lookin’ fella.”

 While the cops led the two aliens out of the clearing towards the path, Krayt X-9 kept struggling and yammering something about the Coalition, but I could barely make out what he was saying over Betty’s coughing.
 One of the cops bothered to address us.

 “Go home soon, kids.
 Your parents are worried about you.”